While not every job requires collaboration, there is an increasing focus on efficiency through teamwork. Agility is the new buzzword.

 Whether it’s a reorganization of your department, a manager leaving, or simply lean times, there are ebbs and flows in the workplace.
 That’s just business.

 Chameleons are a special species of employee who has the ability to quickly adjust according to their surroundings.
-And frankly, that’s everything when it comes to teamwork in an ever-changing environment.
+And frankly, that’s everything when it comes to sought out team player traits in an ever changing environment.

 So how can you find the chameleons?

 Ask candidates to share specific details on how they dealt with change in the past.
 For example, “Describe a major change that occurred in a job that you held.
 How did you adapt?”

 Some people don’t deal well with change.
 Team environments where high collaboration is necessary might not be the best fit for them.

 What’s better than an A-player?
 How about one who shares what they know with the rest of the team?

 For instance, this individual might help a teammate learn new software or share a great professional book they’ve been reading.

 When interviewing your candidates, find out how much they’re willing to share: “Can you tell me about a time you helped a teammate solve a problem?”

 Those who are willing to share their knowledge or experience are characteristics of a good team player.
 And, as others follow suit, it helps to create a culture of sharing that can help keep your company competitive.